 Looking for that unique gift?
 Look no longer

 The Iluka Emporium is a cornucopia of creative delights.
-Like the Newrybar Merchants featured last month by CoastBeat, this Clarence Valley treasure house showcases fine art, artisan wares and collectibles, enchanting and original.
+Like the Newrybar Merchants featured last month by CoastBeat, this Clarence Valley treasure house showcases fine art, artisan wares, and collectibles, enchanting and original.

 Recycletastic offers vintage clothing, collectibles and unique artisan objects made from up-cycled treasures, as well as custom made and vintage skateboards.
 The range is eclectic and the style definitely funky.

 Fine artist Annie Roberts exhibits her delightful crockery and paintings, reflecting the rainforest and rockpools of Iluka.
-Geometric patterns entwine with sea-greens and blues across sculpted cups and moulded platters, no two the same.
+Geometric patterns entwine with sea-greens and blues across sculpted cups and molded platters, no two the same.
 Her paintings capture the wild beauty of our coast and the very different beauty of the people who live alongside it.

 Tony Belton is a photographer and skilled cabinetmaker, turning found wood into rich, sensual furniture.
-His pieces range from burnished bowls and wine stoppers to lamps, tables and chairs.
-Tony’s striking wild-life photography is also available, framed or unframed.
+His pieces range from burnished bowls and wine stoppers to lamps, tables, and chairs.
+Tony’s striking wildlife photography is also available, framed or unframed.